pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

 My research focuses on revenue management, especially in recommendation systems.
 I use various methodoligies to solve real-world problems, including dynamic programming, multi-armed bandits, online algorithms and mechanism design.
 Recently, I am very interested in algorithmic game theory, privacy preserving recommendations and causal inference.

 I am looking for PhD students and postdocs to work with me since the summer of 2021.
-Students with a degree of bachelor/master/phd in math/statistics/physics/OR/... are welcomed to contact me.
+Students with a degree of bachelor/master/phd in math/statistics/physics/OR/... are welcome to contact me.

 ***